open-telemetry/opentelemetry-specification/specification/api-tracing.md

 spans.
 And often, filtering logic will be implemented before the `Span` creation for performance reasons.
 Thus the name update may interfere with this logic.

-The method name is called `UpdateName` to differentiate this method from the regular property setter.
-It emphasizes that this operation signifies a major change for a `Span` and may lead to re-calculation of sampling or filtering decisions made previously depending on the implementation.
+The name `UpdateName`, as opposed to `SetName`, is to emphasize that this operation signifies a major change for a `Span` and may lead to re-calculation of sampling or filtering decisions made previously depending on the implementation.

 Alternatives for the name update may be late `Span` creation, when Span is started with the explicit timestamp from the past at the moment where the final